Your gift is 100% tax deductible

 Squamous cell carcinomas

 Most cancers of the vulva are squamous cell carcinomas.
 This type of cancer starts in squamous cells, the main type of skin cells.
-There are several subtypes of squamous cell carcinoma:
+Squamous cancer can develop from a pre-cancerous condition, called vulva intraepithelial neoplasia (VIN).
+These changes in cells might, but do not always, become cancer.

-• The keratinizing type is most common.
-It usually develops in older women and is not linked to infection with human papilloma virus (HPV) (HPV is discussed in Risk Factors for Vulvar Cancer).
+- The keratinizing type (the tumor cells make keratin, a protein) is most common.
+It usually develops in older women and is not linked to infection with human papillomavirus (HPV).
+HPV is discussed in Risk Factors for Vulvar Cancer.

-• Basaloid and warty types are less common.
-These are the kinds more often found in younger women with HPV infections.
+- Bowenoid and warty types are less common.
+These are the kinds more often found in younger women with HPV infections, most commonly HPV 16, 18, and 33.

-• Verrucous carcinoma is an uncommon subtype that's important to recognize because it's slow-growing and tends to have a good prognosis (outlook).
+- Verrucous carcinoma is slow-growing and tends to have a good prognosis (outlook).
 This cancer looks like a large wart and a biopsy is needed to be sure it's not a benign (non-cancer) growth.

 Melanoma